The Construction of Angkor Wat

 All those characteristics that belong to the Pallava scripture of the 5th century, were found in the most ancient inscription of Funan, that of Gunavarman, that appears to be dated at the 2nd half of that century.
 In all the finding, the inscription of Vat Luong-Kau could not be posterior to the 2nd half of that century.
-(BEFEO II: La Steles de Vat Luong-Kau, George Coedes)
+(NDORK: p.
+211)

 Nevertheless, Coedes himself could not answer the following question:

-The question is now to place in which lineage the king Divanika whose name is found in the puranic tradition among the ancestors of Rama.
-(BEFEO II: La Steles de Vat Luong-Kau, George Coedes)
+The question is now to place in which lineage the king Devanika whose name is found in the puranic tradition among the ancestors of Rama.
+(NDORK: p.
+212)

-The Rama's connection places the king Divanika in Vishnuite clan of the Cholan Empire.
+The Rama's connection places the king Devanika in Vishnuite clan of the Cholan Empire.
 Even though Gunavarman was Visnuite, we know that the rest of immediate family members of Kaundinya were Sivaite-Buddhist.

 - The original Kuruksettra

 Etymologically, KurKsettra (Kuru-Ksettra) menas the country of the Kuru kings.
 Originally it was Yunnan that was formed as part of Varadhana.
 During the spread of the Sun culture, Kuruksettra had been seen implanting itself around the world.
 The last of Kuruksettra implantation was at Gangetic India when the Chola took refuge during the dynastic crisis.